Introduction: Internet Content Filtering Using DNS

 When you get to the step to select the DNS server you should choose Custom and then enter the CleanBrowsing IP addresses.

-If you decide to create your own wifi hotspot using a Raspberry Pi then you should also take adequate steps to harden the Pi to reduce the possibility of it being hacked, such as changing the default password and username, as recommended by the Raspberry Pi Foundation:
+If you decide to create your own wifi hotspot using a Raspberry Pi then you should also take adequate steps to harden the Pi to reduce the possibility of it being hacked, such as changing the default password and username, as recommended by the Raspberry Pi Foundation (see link below for full details):

 The wifi settings on any internet-enabled devices that you wish to apply DNS filtering on should then be changed to connect to the Raspberry Pi hotspot.
 Should a tech savvy teenager try to by-pass the “parental controls” on the hotspot by swapping out the SD card from the Pi with another one and rebooting the Pi, they will automatically lose wifi connectivity on their device as the Pi will no longer be working as a hotspot.